vojtechkral/cargo-fixture/README.md

 This will ready the fixture and then enter a shell, in which you can inspect whether the fixture environment is prepared correctly, interact with it, or even run `cargo test` and interact with the environment post-tests.

+Alternatively, the shorthand `cargo fixture --shell` can be used, which is equivalent to `cargo fixture -x "$SHELL"`.

 ### Platform support

 Async runtime: [Tokio](https://tokio.rs/), [smol](https://docs.rs/smol).